 Parents can gain an understanding of their child’s social-emotional strengths and weakness by observing their child’s development at home or by working collaboratively with their child’s preschool teacher.

-The home environment provides a first step into emotional and social development as children learn to manage strong emotions like anger or fear, and navigate around interpersonal relationships such as siblings or other extended family members.
+The home environment provides the first step into emotional and social development as children learn to manage strong emotions like anger or fear, and navigate around interpersonal relationships such as siblings or other extended family members.

 The preschool environment provides a supportive setting where children have opportunities to practice emotional regulation and social skills with their peers.